 Counselling Services Counselling & Supervision in Harrow and Stanmore

-I hope you will find my blogs and videos interesting and helpful.
+I hope you will find my blogs interesting and helpful.

 They are based upon personal and professional experiences.

 I started my own training with little idea of what to expect.
-A few tips including practical and emotional aspects would have been very helpful.
-Here are some suggestions taken from my own experiences as a trainee and as a counsellor and supervisor.
+A few tips covering both the emotional and practical aspects would have been incredibly helpful.
+Drawing on my experience as a trainee, counsellor and supervisor, I have compiled some suggestions.

-There might be extra support available if you have particular needs such as mobility or learning differences.
-If you inform course directors and tutors of your needs from the start there is more clarity about what is required and what is available.
+There might be extra support available if you have special needs such as physical disabilities and learning differences.
+If you inform course directors and tutors of your needs from the start, there is more clarity about what is required and what is available.

 As you check fees and course dates look out for extras such as residential training.